jcassel/OctoPrint-Siocontrol/README.md

 - Enable and select IO point for physical EStop.
 - Enable and select IO point for Filament runout sensor.

-IO Point numbers and configurations must match the IO device firmware setup.
-In the [D1SerialIO firmware](https://github.com/jcassel/D1SerialIO) there are a total of 8 IO points.
-The [nanoSerialIO Firmware](https://github.com/jcassel/nanoSerialIO) has 20 digital points.
-All can configure each as either an input or an output.
-The OctoPrint-Serial IO Board I offer on Tindie has 2 relays and 6 other IO points that can be setup as either inputs or outputs.

 ![IO Configuration](https://github.com/jcassel/OctoPrint-Siocontrol/blob/main/extras/SettingsExampleIOConfig.PNG)